brajeshwar/brajeshwar.github.io/_posts/2022/2022-10-10-plain-text.md

 - [Zettelkasten](https://zettelkasten.de/introduction/) is a personal tool for thinking and writing.
 It has hypertextual features to make a web of thought possible.
 The difference to other systems is that you create a web of thoughts instead of notes of arbitrary size and form, and emphasize connection, not a collection.
 - A list of [Online text to diagram tools](https://xosh.org/text-to-diagram/).
 - Comparision of tools with support for [Wikilink or/and Backlink or/and Graph view](https://www.notion.so/db13644f08144495ad9877f217a161a1)
-- [Logseg](https://logseq.com) is another open source knowledge base that works on top of local plain-text Markdown and Org-mode files.
-Use it to write, organize and share your thoughts, keep your to-do list, and build your own digital garden.

 [//]: # Footnote